elleryatgmail/zombietranslator/README.md

 ##Jasmine Test Descriptions
-As part of my Jasmine tests I used the following 3 expect methods:
+As part of my Jasmine tests I used the following 3 expect methods to test each of the 10 zombify rules.
+This makes a total of 30 rules.

 **1. toBeTruthy()**.
 Using this method allowed me to compare the length of the input string with the length of the zombified string.
 In all